Skip to main content

 Postbaccalaureate Fellows

-Ricky graduated from the University of Colorado, Boulder with B.A.s in Neuroscience and Psychology.
-As an undergraduate, he worked in the Saddoris Lab studying models of stress, stress resilience, and social dominance in rodents.
-His work in the White Lab is aimed at elucidating the neuromodulatory mechanisms that coordinate the eclosion and wing expansion motor programs at adult ecdysis in Drosophila.
-Ricky plans to pursue a PhD in neuroscience or another related field.
-Outside of the lab, he likes to spend his time running, mountain biking, and playing guitar.
+Niall graduated from the College of the Holy Cross with a B.A. in Biology and Neuroscience.
+As an undergraduate, he worked in Dr. Alexis Hill's lab studying how genes modify neuronal activity and behavior in Drosophila.
+His work in the White Lab is to study the neural mechanisms involved in coordinating the eclosion and wing expansion motor programs at adult ecdysis in Drosophila.
+Niall plans to pursue a PhD in neuroscience.
+Outside of the lab, he enjoys traveling, spending time outdoors, and playing basketball and soccer.

 Staff